rom-thom/mcu-gen/README.md

 Pick 1–2 target MCUs (for example STM32F103C8T6 and RP2040)
-Choose Rust as the primary language and target environment (no_std) Decide on project structure and naming conventions (for example “mcu-gen”)
+Choose Rust as the primary language and target environment (no_std) Decide on project structure and naming conventions

 ## Phase 1 – SVD Parsing and Basic Metadata Extraction (Weeks 1–3)